ibm-cloud-docs/vpc/byok-key-rotation.md

 5. Click **Rotate key** to confirm the action.
 6. You return to the Keys list.
 Note the date change in the Last rotated column, which indicates that the key was rotated.
 The root key retains its original name and ID.

 You can click the Actions icon again and click **Key details** to view the key registration information.
-You can also view Activity tracking events for key rotation.
-For more information, see [Important events for key rotation](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-key-rotation-events)

 ## Rotate keys with the key management service CLI
 {: #vpc-key-rotation-cli}